kyma-project/kyma/docs/01-overview/02-main-areas/observability/obsv-01-telemetry-observability-overview.md

 However, if your cluster is down, these components are down as well.
 This is why we recommend that you implement an observability solution outside your cluster.

-### External observability

-If you want to use other observability tools than the ones within the cluster provided by Kyma out-of-the-box, you can easily do that, too.
-OpenTelemetry exposes the collected data *in the following way*:

-  *TBD - input needed*

-You can integrate various frameworks and libraries, such as:

-  *TBD - input needed*

-- *option 1*
-- *option 2*
-- *option 3*

-Learn how to integrate Kyma with your preferred observability solution under [this tutorial](link-to-topic).

 ## Learn more

 Interested in the architecture details?
-Check out the [logging architecture](arch-logging) and the [end-to-end monitoring flow](arch-monitoring).
+Check out the [logging architecture](docs/05-technical-reference/03-architecture/obsv-02-architecture-logging.md) and the [end-to-end monitoring flow](docs/05-technical-reference/03-architecture/obsv-01-architecture-monitoring.md).